Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 • Independently specifiable (they correspond precisely to the conditions necessary for life).

-When we encounter something in everyday life that’s contingent, improbable, and specific—like a carefully engineered machine or a beautifully designed app—we naturally assume there’s an intelligence behind it.
+When we encounter something in everyday life that’s contingent, improbable, and specific, we tend to infer that there’s an intelligence behind it.
 Scientists call this combination of traits the “design filter.”
 And while applying it to the universe is a bold move, it’s hard not to see the parallels.

-By extending this cause-and-effect relationship, we might suggest that the fine-tuning observed in the universe likely required intelligent input.
-This idea is supported by mathematician William Dembski’s work, which suggests that physical systems or structures showing a highly improbable combination of factors, conditions, or arrangements of matter, and embodying a significant “set of functional requirements,” invariably originate from intelligent design rather than undirected material processes.
+This is the basic intuition behind what mathematician William Dembski argues: when you encounter physical systems or structures showing a highly improbable combination of factors, conditions, or arrangements of matter, and embodying a significant “set of functional requirements,” it invariably originates from a mindful source rather than undirected material processes.
 This is consistent with our uniform experience.

 The universe contains hundreds, if not thousands, of “dials” (constants of nature) that could adopt a wide array of alternative settings (values).
 Yet, each dial is calibrated precisely to allow the emergence of life.
-The apparently miraculous assignment of numerical values to these fundamental constants fosters the inescapable impression that the current structure of the universe has been meticulously conceived.
-To be fair, this is an intuitive response.
+The apparently miraculous assignment of numerical values to these fundamental constants supports the logic that the universe hasn’t just stumbled into its current structure, it’s been deliberately set up.

-Imagine buying a lottery ticket and winning, then consistently winning every weekend for the rest of your life.
-At some point, you’d likely conclude that the system must be rigged in your favour.
-Similarly, the extraordinary fine-tuning of the universe—far more improbable than a continuous lottery streak—suggests the presence of an ultimate “fine-tuner” who many theists refer to as “God.”
+For instance, imagine buying a lottery ticket and winning, and not once, but week after week, for the rest of your life.
+At some point, you’d stop calling it “luck” and start suspecting the system was rigged.
+Likewise, the extraordinary fine-tuning of the universe, far more improbable than a continuous lottery streak, suggests the presence of an ultimate “fine-tuner” who many theists refer to as “God.”

-The core of this argument is that the universe’s fine-tuning displays two key characteristics—extreme improbability and functional specification—that consistently evoke a sense of, and justify an inference to, intelligent design.
-Renowned Cambridge physicist and Nobel laureate, Brian Josephson, has expressed his confidence in intelligent design as the optimal explanation for the conditions that enable evolution at “about 80%.”[iii]
+I’m leaning on simple analogies here, but that’s because at bottom this is a simple argument.
+And “simple” isn’t necessarily a weakness.
+The reasoning is logical and intuitive.
+The universe’s fine-tuning displays two key characteristics—extreme improbability and functional specification—that consistently evoke a sense of, and justify an inference to, an intelligent cause.
+Renowned Cambridge physicist and Nobel laureate, Brian Josephson, has expressed his confidence in “intelligent design” as the optimal explanation for the conditions that enable evolution at “about 80%.”[iii]
 The esteemed late professor of quantum physics at Yale, Henry Margenau, stated that “there is a mind which is responsible for the laws of nature and the existence of nature and the whole universe.
 And this is consistent with everything we know.”[iv]

-Intriguingly, even physicists who maintain a materialistic perspective have acknowledged the implications of fine-tuning as suggestive of intelligent design.
+Intriguingly, even physicists who maintain a materialistic perspective have acknowledged the implications of fine-tuning as suggestive of some intelligent source.
 Atheist physicist George Greenstein admitted that despite his materialistic inclinations, “the thought insistently arises that some supernatural agency, or rather Agency, must be involved.
 Is it possible that, suddenly, without intending to, we have stumbled upon scientific proof for the existence of a supreme being?
 Was it a God who providentially stepped in and crafted the cosmos for our benefit?”[v]
 Richard Dawkins, one of the world’s most influential atheists, acknowledged the persuasive nature of the fine-tuning argument during his discussion with Francis Collins on the Premier Unbelievable podcast.
-Although not endorsing the fine-tuning argument himself, Dawkins admits that it presents an intriguing case.
+He does not endorse the fine-tuning argument himself but admits that it presents an intriguing case.

-Stephen C. Meyer, in his book ‘The Return of the God Hypothesis’ has argued for the theistic implications from fine-tuning in a slightly different manner.
-His argument can be summarised as follows:
+Stephen C. Meyer, in his book ‘The Return of the God Hypothesis’ has argued for the theistic implications from fine-tuning in this way:

 • Major Premise: Based on our knowledge of intelligently designed objects, if an intelligent agent acted to design the universe, we might expect the universe to exhibit (a) discernible functional outcomes (such as living organisms) dependent on (b) finely tuned or highly improbable conditions, parameters, or configurations of matter.